vincentbagilet/ididvar/README.md

 # ididvar

-Package to identify the identifying variation in a regression
+Package to identify the identifying variation in a regression.